 - Includes the following:

-12 nights accommodations: (double occupancy, in charming riads (small private villas with central courtyards), a comfortable Berber desert tent
+- 18 nights accommodations: double occupancy, in charming riads (small private villas with central courtyards), a comfortable Berber desert tent

-- Transportation to/from airport for arrival/departure.
+- Transportation to/from airport for arrival/departure on dates indicated.

-- Cooking class with gourmet cuisine for your lunch
+- Cooking class with gourmet cuisine for your lunch.

-- Entrance to all historical sights, museums, etc., on the itinerary
+- Entrance to all historical sights, museums, etc., on the itinerary.

 - Beautiful custom photo book, created and sent after you get home.